kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 DragonDictate, for instance, if you say one word only, because you're still thinking about the rest of the sentence, will search all tabs in your application for this word in order to switch to that tab.
 It took me a long time to understand what's happening here.
 It's really annoying if your machine all of a sudden does something which you didn't expect and cannot understand.

 At the beginning of the new century, I taught database classes and sometimes used DragonDictate in class to dictate SQL into my notebook.
 Still, I don't program with DragonDictate, instead I rather use AHK.
-But as soon as I have to write more than just a few characters, I'll switch to DragonDictate.
+But as soon as I have to write more than a few characters, I'll switch to DragonDictate.

 If I don't have speech recognition to my disposition, I feel like crippled.
 I use speech recognition on my notebook just the same when travelling.
 That's one of the reasons why I would never be happy to use Linux as a desktop system.
 My hotkey to turn DragonDictate on or off is the `Pause` key which usually is of no use and sits very prominently on the keyboard to not be missed easily.